 New Structural Projects

-Design for all new building structures or structures similar to or not similar to buildings shall follow the current Washington State Building Code.
-Design for all new bridge structures shall follow the current American Association of State Highway Transportation Officials, "LRFD Bridge Design Specifications."
+Design for all new building structures or nonbuilding structures shall follow the current Washington State Building Code.
+Design for all new bridge structures shall follow the current American Association of State Highway Transportation Officials (AASHTO), "LRFD Bridge Design Specifications."